 Southwark college and Lewisham college were the starting hosts for my training and teaching back in 2001.
 This is not quite a CV, but a flavour of what I’ve been doing.
 Please get in touch if you would like to discuss any training, support or creative projects.

 One of my first ideas in teaching was to use a small web server on a machine in an IT lab to make a class diary, this would now be considered a blog.
-It worked for some of the young people on the course when I asked them to recap their week, others weren’t very happy at broadcasting their lacking in literacy.
+It worked for some of the young people on the course when asked them to recap their week, others weren’t very happy at broadcasting their lacking in literacy – this exercise was not for everyone, which is a real lesson to learn when teaching.
 At Lewisham college, I was asked to be the course tutor for the ICPD ( Introduction to Computers for People with Disabilities) in addition to teaching the 16-19 year olds that were doing a literacy/numeracy course disguised as an IT qualification.

-As a person just starting out in teaching these were great challenges , willing to engage and take creative avenues.
-I was also asked to provide an incentive for the young people to use their college email and their machines to help focus them on their goals; after all they were there because they had not done well at school.
-In response, I created an online competition with scoring and prizes as achievements.
+As a person just starting out in teaching these were great challenges, willing to engage and take creative avenues.
+This attitude prompted my management to ask me in providing an incentive for the young people to use their college email and their machines to help focus them on their goals; after all they were there because they had not done well at school.
+In response, created an online competition with scoring and prizes as achievements.
 Not great prizes, but they got to go to the cinema if they win as a class.
 The individual with the highest score won a HMV voucher.
 It worked, it really did, but it did mean that my colleagues had to send me the scores for each class and I had to do extra administration.
 The people with disabilities had my full support, good humour and as much time I could give them with the poor software at hand.
-I learned some valuable lessons about cognitive and physical disability with those good folk.
+The course gave some valuable lessons about working with cognitive and physical disability.
 I was course tutor for the last year at the college before physically disabled students were included into general ICT classes, which is a mixed blessing.

 Working in East Greenwich, and then Greenwich Online showed up…